lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 After decompression, the packet can be sent over the Internet to one or several LPWAN Application Servers (App).

 The SCHC F/R and C/D on the Network side can be located in the NGW, or somewhere else as long as a tunnel is established between them and the NGW.
-Note that, for some LPWAN technologies, it MAY be suitable to locate the SCHC F/R functionality nearer the NGW, in order to better deal with time constraints of such technologies.
+For some LPWAN technologies, it MAY be suitable to locate the SCHC F/R functionality nearer the NGW, in order to better deal with time constraints of such technologies.

-The SCHC C/D and F/R on both sides MUST share the same set of Rules.
+The SCHC C/Ds on both sides MUST share the same set of Rules.
+So do the SCHC F/Rs on both sides.

 The SCHC C/D and F/R process is symmetrical, therefore the description of the Downlink direction is symmetrical to the one above.

 # Rule ID

-Rule IDs are identifiers used to select the correct context either for Compression/Decompression or for Fragmentation/Reassembly.
+Rule IDs are identifiers used for Compression/Decompression or for Fragmentation/Reassembly.

 The size of the Rule IDs is not specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.
 It is defined in Profiles.

 The Rule IDs are used:

-* In the SCHC C/D context, to identify the Rule (i.e., the set of Field Descriptions) that is used to compress a packet header.
+* For SCHC C/D, to identify the Rule (i.e., the set of Field Descriptions) that is used to compress a packet header.

   * At least one Rule ID MAY be allocated to tagging packets for which SCHC compression was not possible (no matching Rule was found).

-* In SCHC F/R, to identify the specific modes and settings of SCHC Fragments being transmitted, and to identify the SCHC ACKs, including their modes and settings.
-Note that when F/R is used for both communication directions, at least two Rule ID values are therefore needed for F/R.
+* In SCHC F/R, to identify the specific mode and settings of F/R for one direction of traffic (Up or Dw).

+  * When F/R is used for both communication directions, at least two Rule ID values are needed for F/R, one per direction of traffic.

 # Compression/Decompression {#SCHComp}

 Compression with SCHC
-is based on using context, i.e. a set of Rules to compress or decompress headers.
-SCHC avoids context synchronization, which consumes considerable bandwidth in other header compression mechanisms such as RoHC {{RFC5795}}.
-Since the content of packets is highly predictable in LPWAN networks, static contexts MAY be stored beforehand to omit transmitting some information over the air.
-The contexts MUST be stored at both ends, and they can be learned by a provisioning protocol or by out of band means, or they can be pre-provisioned.
-The way the contexts are provisioned is out of the scope of this document.
+is based on using a list of Rules, called the Context, to compress or decompress headers.
+SCHC avoids Context synchronization, which consumes considerable bandwidth in other header compression mechanisms such as RoHC {{RFC5795}}.
+Since the content of packets is highly predictable in LPWAN networks, static Contexts MAY be stored beforehand to omit transmitting some information over the air.
+The Contexts MUST be stored at both ends, and they can be learned by a provisioning protocol or by out of band means, or they can be pre-provisioned.
+The way the Contexts are provisioned is out of the scope of this document.

 ## SCHC C/D Rules

 The main idea of the SCHC compression scheme is to transmit the Rule ID to the other end instead of sending known field values.
 This Rule ID identifies a Rule that provides the closest match to the original packet values.
 Hence, when a value is known by both ends, it is only necessary to send the corresponding Rule ID over the LPWAN network.
 The manner by which Rules are generated is out of the scope of this document.
 The Rules MAY be changed at run-time but the mechanism is out of scope of this document.

-The context contains a list of Rules (see {{Fig-ctxt}}).
+The Context is a list of Rules (see {{Fig-ctxt}}).
 Each Rule itself contains a list of Field Descriptions composed of a Field Identifier (FID), a Field Length (FL), a Field Position (FP), a Direction Indicator (DI), a Target Value (TV), a Matching Operator (MO) and a Compression/Decompression Action (CDA).

 ~~~~